Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Results

 \subsection{Halo Properties from ESD}

-The left panel of Figure \ref{fig:ggl} shows the ESD measurements and best-fit models for the low-$L$ (blue) and high-$L$ (red) central galaxy subsamples.
+The left panel of Figure \ref{fig:ggl} shows the ESD measurements and best-fit models for the low-$L$ (upper panel, blue) and high-$L$ (lower panel, red) central galaxy subsamples.
 The dashed lines represent different components of the lensing model.
 The right panel of Figure \ref{fig:ggl} presents the posterior parameter constraints from the ESD fits, with numerical results listed in Table \ref{tab:gglresult}.
+Given the parameter degeneracies visible in Figure \ref{fig:ggl}, we check the robustness of our marginalized median estimates against prior volume or parameter space projection effects, by comparing the results from the maximum \textit{a posteriori} (MAP) listed in parentheses in Table \ref{tab:gglresult}.
+The close agreement between the median values and the MAP estimates confirms that our median results are robust against these effects.

 As expected, the halos hosting brighter BCGs have higher masses.
 Typically, more massive halos are predicted to have lower concentrations since they undergo more accretion and major mergers.
 Interestingly, our results reveal that the high-$L$ sample exhibits a higher concentration, contrary to this expectation.
 This implies that the halos hosting brighter central galaxies may have formed earlier, and thus possess a higher concentration, consistent with the conclusion of \citet{Wang2022MNRAS}.
 Nevertheless, we note that the inferred concentration parameter $c$ is strongly degenerate with the off-centering parameter, as illustrated by the posterior contours.
 Therefore, while the higher $c$ for the high-$L$ sample is suggestive, its interpretation should be treated with caution and ideally corroborated by complementary or independent measurements.